Skip to content

 1. Navigate to the Organizations tab.

-2. Click on Add Organization.
+2. Click Add Organization.

 4. Here, users will be able to edit all necessary information to create a new organization.